pusher-community/real-time-laravel/getting-started/server-debugging.md

 In the code above we're using the `Log` facade, creating a `LaravelLoggerProxy` that uses the facade and setting an instance of this class as the logger within the `AppServiceProvider-boot` function.

-Open up `storage/logs/laravel.log`, delete the contents and save the file.
+<i class="fa fa-rocket fa-2"></i> Open up `storage/logs/laravel.log`, delete the contents and save the file.
 Then load `http://localhost:8000/bridge` in a browser tab.
 Take a look at the `laravel.log` file now (depending no your editor you may need to re-open the file).
 It will now contain logging similar to the following:

 ```
 [2015-08-17 12:45:13] local.INFO: Pusher: ->trigger received string channel "test-channel".
 Converting to array.